crisward/injector/README.md

 ## Usage

 Just copy the index.js file into your project.
 I'd add this to npm, but for so little code it's hardly worth it.

+## Issues

+This doesn't currently detect or handle circuluar dependencies.